thiagomedinad/Queue-in-C/README.md

-# Data Structures in C (Queue/FIFO)
+# Data Structures in C - FIFO or queue

-## This data structure is widely used in processes based implementations.
+### As the name suggests, this data structures works like a normal queue, the first item to arrive, is the first to be processed
-### As the name suggests, this data structures works like a normal queue, the first item/process that arrives, is the first to be "go out"/processed - FIFO = First In, First Out
+#### FIFO = First In, First Out